paulmooreparks/Tortilla/README.md

 ## How To Use Maize

 Maize is currently implemented in .NET 5, which means it will run on Windows, Linux, and macOS.
-It also means it's quite slow, despite my attempts and squeezing as much performance out of .NET as I could.
+It also means it's slower than I'd like it to be, despite my attempts at squeezing as much performance out of .NET as I could.

 To compile a Maize assembly file (like [HelloWorld.asm](https://github.com/paulmooreparks/Tortilla/blob/master/HelloWorld.asm)), compile and run the [mazm](https://github.com/paulmooreparks/Tortilla/tree/master/mazm) project, providing the path to the